Vijaya-Modak/Documentation/README.md

-# RESTful API
+# YEEDU_USER_MANUAL

-This section describes the services available in the RESTful-API of **YEEDU**.
-You can use this API to create virtual machines and run spark jobs on it which provides cost optimization and unified apache spark infrastructure.
+This section describes the services available in **YEEDU**.
+You can create virtual machines and run spark jobs on it which provides cost optimization and unified apache spark infrastructure.

 The three major cloud providers that `yeedu` support are:
 - **GCP**